SeleniumHQ/www.seleniumhq.org/src/main/rst/05_selenium_rc.rst

 We won't teach the frameworks themselves here; that's beyond the scope of this user guide.
 We will simply introduce the framework features that relate to Selenium along with some techniques you can apply.
-Their are good books available on these test frameworks however along with information on the internet.
+There are good books available on these test frameworks however along with information on the internet.

 Test Report Libraries